-Category Headings here?
-Income (e.g. in receipt of council benefits) Yes No Unknown Employment (e.g. unemployed for 1 or more years) Yes No Unknown Education (e.g. NEET, no qualifications, higher level qualifications) Yes No Unknown Living environment (e.g. housing quality - problems with condensation, damp or mould, during cold winter weather can you keep comfortably warm in your home) Yes No Unknown laces
+Category Income (e.g. in receipt of council benefits) Yes No Unknown Employment (e.g. unemployed for 1 or more years) Yes No Unknown Education (e.g. NEET, no qualifications, higher level qualifications) Yes No Unknown Living environment (e.g. housing quality - problems with condensation, damp or mould, during cold winter weather can you keep comfortably warm in your home) Yes No Unknown

-Category Income Employment Education Living Environment Protect and restore nature by living in rented a ccommodation or with ose who are prohibited out resources to partic ure and how can they l ipate - what are Greater resilience to climate change Lower carbon lifestyles need to be available to all - lifetime costs may be lower but still out of reach if initial cost is unmanageable Need for new workforce skills and training to both protect workers and optimise contribution to climate change adaptation and resilience.
-No Unknown Sustainable water management • to areas of greatest l or increased impacts local deprivation Health and wellbeing for all Green infrastructure role is particularly important in low income health & wellbeing improvement as it is usually free at the point of engagement Optimise outdoor learning, practical skills and training opportunities Everyone can appreciate nature.
+Category Income Employment Education Living Environment Protect and restore nature by living in rented a blic engagement for th ccommodation or with sion and access to natu out resources to partic ipate - what are Greater resilience to climate change Lower carbon lifestyles need to be available to all - lifetime costs may be lower but still out of reach if initial cost is unmanageable Need for new workforce skills and training to both protect workers and optimise contribution to climate change adaptation and resilience.
+No Unknown Sustainable water management hould be compared ere are cumulative c - local deprivation Health and wellbeing for all Green infrastructure role is particularly important in low income health & wellbeing improvement as it is usually free at the point of engagement Optimise outdoor learning, practical skills and training opportunities Everyone can appreciate nature.
 Local green spaces key for people without private or shared gardens and to reduce inequalities Air quality management areas are in Priority Neighbourhoods with highest deprivation

-Greener Places Strategy 2021 - Equality Impact Assessment
+Green Infrastructure Strategy 2021: Greener Places - Equality Impact Assessment